Skip to main content

 Commit the import

-Once the import item's Status as been configured and successfully validated without any errors, you can commit its data to your Alloy customer project.
+Once the import item's Status as been configured and successfully validated without any errors, you can commit its data to your company project.

 To visualise the imported items' geometry on the map, you can create a new layer.
 When configuring the layer's style, make sure that its Active visualisation is set to Basic to view the shapes correctly.